metalbear-co/mirrord.dev/content/docs/reference/targets/index.md

 You can set the target using the environment variable `MIRRORD_IMPERSONATED_TARGET` and the target's namespace using the environment variable `MIRRORD_TARGET_NAMESPACE`.
 Values specified by environment variables will be used even if other values are set in a configuration file.

+## Running without a target

+When no target is specified, mirrord will start a *targetless* agent.
+That can be useful when you want to connect to services from within the cluster, but you don't have any target that you want to "impersonate" - like when running an external utility or a new microservice.
+When running targetless, mirrord will forward any connections initiated by your application to be sent out of the cluster, but it will not mirror or steal incoming traffic, as a targetless agent is not connected to any Kubernetes service and does not expose any ports.
+This means that if your application binds a port and listens on it, that will all happen locally, on your machine.
+So if you're using a management program that exposes a web interface, you can have it listen for connections on `localhost`, and connect to remote services in the cluster.

+In order to run targetless, you need to not specify a target in the configuration file, in case you are using one.
+In your IDE you can pick the `No Target ("targetless")` option in the target selection dialog (or just not make a selection).
+Moreover, you should make sure [the environment variable used to specify a target](#using-an-environment-variable) isn't set (or is set to an empty value).

+> **Note:** In order to set the namespace the agent is going to be created in, set the agent namespace, not the
+> target namespace.
+That value can be set via the [`agent.namespace` configuration file field](https://mirrord.dev/docs/overview/configuration/#agent-namespace), the -a CLI argument,
+> or the `MIRRORD_AGENT_NAMESPACE` environment variable.